crisog/openseer/cmd/worker/README.md

 Workers are distributed Go agents that execute HTTP monitoring checks across geographic regions.
 They maintain persistent connections to the Control Plane and operate using a pull-based job model.

+> Note: Workers now poll the Control Plane over Connect/HTTP using bearer tokens (`GetJobs`/`SubmitResult`/`RenewLease`).
+The mTLS stream-based references below are legacy and will be removed.

 ## Overview

 ```mermaid